gjcoram/npopuk/openssl/readme.txt

 4) Set up your compiler environment (eg, vcvars32.bat for MS VC++)

+5) If you are changing versions, you may need to re-create ntlib.mak This requires perl.

+   perl Configure no-rc5 no-idea no-ec no-asm VC-WIN32

-5) nmake -f ntlib.mak
+6) nmake -f ntlib.mak

    You may need to replace crypto\cversion.c with the version here;
    there may be other minor tweaks necessary.
 I found that they can all be handled by changing things like
    #include <openssl/asn1.h> to #include "asn1.h"

-6) The .lib files should now be in "out32"
+5) The .lib files should now be in "out32"

 For Windows CE, you will need to obtain wcecompat.lib; you should